zextras/tech-doc/source/_includes/_upgrade/manual.rst

-Remember to start the upgrade from the node featuring the Directory Server, then all the other in the same order of installation.
+Remember to start the upgrade from the Node featuring the Directory Server, then all the other Nodes in the same order of installation.

 .. grid:: 1 1 1 2
    :gutter: 3